forfudan/MojoMiji/src/docs/basic/operators.md

 | `or`                                                             | Boolean or (binary)                                                     |                                                                              |                                               |
 | `y if x else z`                                                  | Conditional expression (ternary)                                        |                                                                              |                                               |

 Similar to Python, Mojo also supports **operator overloading**.
 You can define custom behavior for operators by implementing the corresponding dunder methods in your structs.
+We will cover this topic in more detail in Chapter [Structs](../basic/structs) and Chapter [Generic](../advanced/generic.md).

 ## Chained comparison